This so-named Haltenmatt barn originally stood in Sachseln on the farmstead of Dr. Niklaus Rohrer, between the Lake of Sarnen and the Brünig highway.

 In the Open Air-Museum both objects (711 & 712) stand next to each other, sharing their stately glory.
 With the drying oven (713) they form the idealised type of a well-to-do Obwald scattered holding farm.

-The barn exhibits a classic construction: there is a wagon shed and a stall on the ground floor.
-The latter is weathertight: the wall timbers of the block house building lie intimately on one another so the animals were not subjected to drafts.
-The opposite is true of the upper storey: the timbers are spaced apart to allow air to circulate and keep the stored hay from fermenting.
-The barn door is in the gable – which exacted acrobatic performances for putting up the hay …
+The barn exhibits a classic construction: There is a wagon shed and a stall on the ground floor.
+The latter is weathertight: The wall timbers of the block house building lie intimately on one another so the animals were not subjected to drafts.
+The opposite is true of the upper storey: The timbers are spaced apart to allow air to circulate and keep the stored hay from fermenting.
+The barn door is in the gable – which exacted acrobatic performances for putting up the hay…

 Ballenberg